Need a PDF?

 How to Get a Proper Fit for Your Cane or Walker

-If your cane or walker does not feel right, ask your physician or physical therapist to check the fit.
+If your cane or walker does not feel right, ask your healthcare provider to check the fit.

 5 Steps to Safely Using Your Cane

-- Use the cane on the opposite side of your injury, pain, or weakness (unless your healthcare provider tells you not to).
+- Use the cane on the opposite side of your injury, pain, or weakness (unless your healthcare provider tells you differently).

-- Move the cane and your bad leg a comfortable distance forward.
+- Move the cane and your bad leg at the same time for a comfortable distance forward.

-- Place your cane firmly on the ground before you take a step.
-Do not place your cane too far ahead of you, or it could slip from under you.
+- Do not place your cane too far ahead of you.

 - Take a step.